wandb/docs/docs/guides/app/features/system-metrics.md

 ```python
 raw_stats["temperature"]
 ```

+W&B assigns a `gpu.0.temp` tag to this metric.

 ### Apple GPU Power Usage Watts
 Indicates the GPU power usage in Watts for Apple GPU devices on ARM Macs.